Hackbot142/Hackbot142/README.md

 ~ 🤖 Hi, I’m @Hackbot142 a broken robot
-~ ❤️ I love coding and building computers and working with linux
+~ ❤️ I love coding building computers and working with linux
 ~ 📖 I’m currently learning c++, JavaScript and htmx
 ~ 💞 I’m looking to collaborate on anything at all
 ~ ✉️ Reach me at **hackbot142** on all platforms